isabella232/customdpp/README.md

 Available Commands:
 * `init` - Create and init a project, scaffolding it with template files
 * `push` - Push the custom model files or test set to Microsoft Speech server
-* `eval` - Evaluate the lastest model pushed to the Microsoft Speech server
+* `eval` - Evaluate the latest model pushed to the Microsoft Speech server
 * `deploy` - Deploy a custom DPP model and bind to a custom speech model
 * `get` - Get model, test set, evaluation or deployment detail information from Microsoft Speech server
 * `check` - Check the format/grammar of the custom rule dataset rewrite, profanity and ITN